 If any of our product candidates receive marketing approval, they may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
-For example, current treatments for wet AMD, including Lucentis, Eylea and low cost, off-label use of Avastin, are well established in the medical community, and doctors may continue to rely on these treatments without Fovista.
+For example, current treatments for wet AMD, including Lucentis, Eylea and low cost, off-label use of Avastin, are well established in the medical community, and doctors may continue to rely upon these treatments without Fovista.
 If Fovista does not achieve an adequate level of acceptance, we may not generate significant product revenues and we may not become profitable.
 The degree of market acceptance of Fovista, Zimura or any other product candidate that we may develop, if approved for commercial sale, will depend on a number of factors, including:

-- · efficacy and potential advantages compared to alternative treatments, including the existing standard of care; - · any restrictions on the use of our products in combination with other medications, such as a Fovista label requiring a waiting period after the intravitreal injection of the anti-VEGF drug and prior to the intravitreal injection of Fovista; - any restrictions on the use of our products to a subgroup of patients, such as by excluding from the Fovista label patients with pure occult subtype wet AMD; - restrictions in the label on the use of Fovista with a particular anti-VEGF drug; - · any changes in the dosing regimen of, or the means of administering or delivering, an anti-VEGF drug with which Fovista will be used; - · our and our commercialization partners' ability to offer our products at competitive prices, particularly in light of the additional cost of Fovista together with an anti-VEGF drug; - · availability of third-party coverage and adequate reimbursement, particularly by Medicare given our target market for persons over age 55; - · willingness of the target patient population to try new therapies and of physicians to prescribe these therapies, particularly in light of the existing available standard of care; - prevalence and severity of any side effects; - whether competing products or other alternatives are more convenient or easier to administer, including whether co-formulated alternatives, alternatives that can be co-administered in a single syringe or alternatives that offer a less invasive method of administration than intravitreal injection come to market; and
+- efficacy and potential advantages compared to alternative treatments, including the existing standard of care; - any restrictions on the use of our products in combination with other medications, such as a Fovista label requiring a waiting period after the intravitreal injection of the anti-VEGF drug and prior to the intravitreal injection of Fovista; - any restrictions on the use of our products to a subgroup of patients, such as by excluding from the Fovista label patients with pure occult subtype wet AMD; - · restrictions in the label on the use of Fovista with a particular anti-VEGF drug; - any changes in the dosing regimen of, or the means of administering or delivering, an anti-VEGF drug with which Fovista will be used; - our and our commercialization partners' ability to offer our products at competitive prices, particularly in light of the additional cost of Fovista together with an anti-VEGF drug; - availability of third-party coverage and adequate reimbursement, particularly by Medicare given our target market for persons over age 55;

-• the strength of our marketing and distribution support and that of Novartis, our partner for commercialization outside of the United States.
+- increasing reimbursement pressures on retinal specialists due to the formation of accountable care organizations and the shift away from traditional fee-for-service reimbursement models to reimbursement based on quality of care and patient outcomes; - willingness of the target patient population to try new therapies and of physicians to prescribe these therapies, particularly in light of the existing available standard of care; - · prevalence and severity of any side effects; - whether competing products or other alternatives are more convenient or easier to administer, including whether co-formulated alternatives, alternatives that can be co-administered in a single syringe or alternatives that offer a less invasive method of administration than intravitreal injection come to market; and - the strength of our marketing and distribution support and that of Novartis, our partner for commercialization outside of the United States.